VO2 Max (VO2max)

 Firstbeat’s own validation, under controlled conditions with accurate maximum heart rate data, reports a mean absolute percentage error of approximately 5 per cent against laboratory spirometry.
 Independent studies using chest strap heart rate typically show errors in the 5–8 per cent range; wrist optical HR and thermally stressful conditions produce larger errors.

 Trend reliability is more consistent than absolute accuracy.
-For most athletes, a rising or falling VO2 max over weeks is the more actionable output than the absolute figure.
+For most athletes, a rising or falling VO2 max over weeks is a more actionable output than the absolute figure.

 Competitor Equivalents

-• Apple calls its metric Cardio Fitness and derives it from walks, hikes and runs above a minimum pace threshold.
+- Apple calls its metric Cardio Fitness and derives it from walks, hikes and runs above a minimum pace threshold.
 Estimates skew lower than laboratory measurements.
-The algorithm targets a clinical rather than performance context.
+The algorithm targets a clinical rather than a performance context.

 Which Garmin Devices Support It

 Cycling VO2 max requires a paired power meter.
-It is available on Edge cycling computers (Edge 530, 830, 1030 and later) and on wrist devices with power meter support, including the Forerunner 970, Fenix 7 series and Epix series.
+It is available on the Edge 530 and later models in the same tier, and on wrist devices with power meter support, including the Forerunner 970, Fenix 7 and later models in the same tier.

 Where to Find It

-On the watch, VO2 max appears as a dedicated widget showing the current value, category rating and age- and sex-adjusted percentile.
-It is available as a glance on supported devices.
-In Garmin Connect mobile it sits under Health Stats, with full historical trend data at no subscription cost.
-Garmin Connect web surfaces it in the Health and Fitness Statistics panel with more limited graphical detail than the app.
+On the watch, VO2 max appears as a dedicated widget that shows the current value, category rating, and age- and sex-adjusted percentile.
+It is available at a glance on supported devices.
+In Garmin Connect mobile, it sits under Health Stats, with full historical trend data at no subscription cost.
+Garmin Connect web displays it in the Health and Fitness Statistics panel with less graphical detail than the app.

 Common Problems and Misreadings

 A sudden drop after a hot run reflects the algorithm’s response to heat-elevated heart rate.
-The reading recovers within one to three qualifying sessions in cooler conditions.
+The reading recovers within 1 to 3 qualifying sessions under cooler conditions.
+See FAQ above for detail.

-A value that stops updating is caused by sessions that are too short, too easy, or with unreliable heart rate data.
+A value that stops updating is caused by sessions that are too short, too easy or with unreliable heart rate data.
 The device holds the previous value until a qualifying session provides sufficient data.
+See FAQ above for detail.

 A gap between running and cycling estimates reflects different sport-specific adaptations.
 The two figures are independent by design.